Millennium Marine

 Miramichi 43 - The Next Evolution

-This one had the built-in spray rails, coupled with a molded rooftop and fiberglass spoiler.
+• This model introduced built-in spray rails, a molded rooftop, and a fiberglass spoiler.

-The first was demoed in Miminegash Harbour and seven orders were placed that day, all taking delivery the following year.
-The new look had paved the way into the 90’s.
+• The first unit was demoed in Miminegash Harbour and seven orders were placed that day.
+The new look paved the way into the 1990s.

 The 300th Fiberglass Boat Was Built